Noto: History

-Noto was freed from the fascist dictatorship of Benito Mussolini in July 1943.
+Noto was freed from the fascist dictatorship of Benito Mussolini in July 1943 by British troops under General Bernard Montgomery as part of the opening phase of Operation Husky, the allied mission to liberate Sicily.
 The Notinesi people voted in favour of the monarchy in the referendum of 1946.

+Scenes from the 2015 film By the Sea (starring Brad Pitt and Angelina Jolie) were filmed in Noto.

 Main sights

 Noto is famous for its buildings from the early 18th century, many of which are considered to be among the finest examples of Sicilian baroque style.
 It is a place of many religious buildings and several palaces.